FernandoAiresCastello/PTM/README.md

 System

-- NOP - do nothing
+- NOP - do nothing (used for testing)
 - INCL - include a PTML source file
 - EXIT - exit and close window
 - RESET - restart machine